64kramsystem/personal_notes/mysql.md

   5 * MATCH (col1) AGAINST (@keyword) + MATCH (col2) AGAINST (@keyword) DESC;
 ```

-Keep in mind that this has the overhead of 3 fulltext searches.
+Keep in mind that the above has the overhead of 3 fulltext searches.
 If one simply needs to put the results of one search before the other, then use hardcoded ranking:

 ```sql
 WITH